Facilities & equipment

 1040 square feet

-easels, taborets, modeling stands, armatures, figurative props, spotlights
+Easels, taborets, modeling stands, armatures, figurative props, spotlights.

 1360 square feet

-easels, taborets, spotlights
+Easels, taborets, spotlights

 1144 square feet

-etching press, lithography press, flat files, vacuum exposure table, etching tanks, drying racks, silk screen washing trough, paper soaking sink, plate washing sink, light tables, computer, scanner, printer, color corrected lights
+Etching press, lithography press, flat files, vacuum exposure table, etching tanks, drying racks, silk screen washing trough, paper soaking sink, plate washing sink, light tables, computer, scanner, printer, color corrected lights.

-Our studio is one of only a few completely non-toxic college printmaking studios in the country.
+This studio is one of only a few completely non-toxic college printmaking studios in the country.

 Sculpture/3-D Design Studios: